-If you would like to compare companies and find out if you qualify for a tax credit or subsidy check out the link below.
+If you would like to compare Utah health insurance companies and find out if you qualify for a tax credit or subsidy check out the link below.
 If you are eligible, you could save a significant amount of money on your monthly premium!

 Regence BCBS offers 4 plans for individuals and families who live in Northern and Central Utah.
 As of 2021, Regence is accepting tax credits from Healthcare.gov, which brings premiums down.
 Though the plans are more expensive than most competitors, Regence remains a favorite among consumers.

 University of Utah Health Plans benefits from its partnership with the University of Utah Healthcare system, as well as MountainStar Healthcare and other statewide partners.
 Clients who select U of U Health Plans enjoy competitive rates on 7 well-liked plans and strong local customer service.

-Molina Healthcare has re-entered the individual health insurance marketplace after pulling out in 2017.
+Molina Healthcare has re-entered the individual Utah health insurance marketplace after pulling out in 2017.
 They offer competitively priced silver plans in parts of Utah and contract with Steward and Mountain Star Hospitals.
 Molina applications must be completed on the healthcare.gov website.

 Cigna is a well-established insurance company that is known for their group/business health insurance plans.
 They have just entered the Utah individual health insurance market for 2020.
 Their plans are available in Salt Lake, Utah, Davis, and Weber counties.